p135246/uni-uebungen-mathe/README.md

 # Excel part (coming soon)

-Excel documents to keep track of points from homeworks and exam and creating statistics.
+Excel documents to keep track of points from homeworks and exams and creating statistics.